Skip to main content Skip to footer

 This metric goes beyond conversion.
 It tracks whether customers from each source stick around and succeed.
 Track customer success metrics by source including:

-- Retention rate after 12 months
+• Retention rate after a year.

-- Average customer lifetime value
+• Average customer lifetime value.

-- Expansion revenue percentage
+• Expansion revenue percentage.

-- Customer satisfaction scores
+• Customer satisfaction scores.

 Use this data to optimize beyond acquisition — all the way through the customer’s life with you.
 A source that brings customers who stay and grow?
 Invest more, even if the conversion rate looks average.